Kong/docs.konghq.com/app/_hub/kong-inc/upstream-tls/index.md

 ### Known Issues

-Attempting a PATCH of the `trusted_certificates` configuration value requires a `kong reload` to be complete.
+PATCH requests to the `trust_certificates` configuration will not take affect until Kong is reloaded.
+This can be accomplished with the `kong reload` command.